wjcx-zh/cpp-docs.zh-tw/docs/standard-library/recursive-directory-iterator-class.md

 bool operator==(const recursive_directory_iterator& right) const;
 ```

- 只有在 *this 和 right 都是或都不是結束序列迭代器時，此成員運算子才會傳回 true。
+ The member operator returns true only if both *this and right are end-of-sequence iterators or both are not end-of-sequence-iterators.

 ## <a name="recursivedirectoryiteratoroperator"></a>recursive_directory_iterator::operator*